Zedelghem/pystatic/README.md

 ## License
 It is GNU GPL 3.0.
 In other words, do whatever you wish but
-1. Mention me and the licensce explicitly.
+1. Mention me and the license explicitly.
 2. List changes you made to the code.
 3. Make the source public.
 4. Licence your code with GNU GPL 3.0 as well.